 - Four large windows to allow for the circulation of outdoor air as well as an optional HVAC system (can also be equipped with HEPA and UV germicidal filtration units)

-The Denali Building System is virtually maintenance-free after installation and is one of the most energy-efficient portable classrooms available, reducing typical maintenance and operating costs of other temporary classrooms.
+Our fabric structures are virtually maintenance-free after installation and are one of the most energy-efficient portable classrooms available.
+The typical maintenance and operating costs of other temporary classrooms are incomparable.
 The building system also comes with an ADA-compliant ramp, a proprietary insulation system that maintains a comfortable learning environment even in the harshest of climates, and an optional power generation and distribution system.